Skip to main content

 selecting 8051 derivative in keil uvision ide for software development

-Keil has support for a wide variety of 8051 derivatives on its IDE.The 8051 derivatives are organised according to their manufacturer's.
+Keil has support for a wide variety of 8051 derivatives on its IDE.
+The 8051 derivatives are organized according to their manufacturer's.

-For eg : Lets assume that you are developing code for ATMEL AT89S52 ,you can click on the ATMEL link on the bottom left pane and then browse for your choosen microcontroller here AT89S52.Alternatively you can also use the Search box on top to search for your particular part number.
+For eg : Lets assume that you are developing code for ATMEL AT89S52 ,you can click on the ATMEL link on the bottom left pane and then browse for your chosen microcontroller here AT89S52.Alternatively you can also use the Search box on top to search for your particular part number.

 Here i am using W78E052D from Nuvoton for my project.